Event Scheduling Guidelines

 Getting the Word Out

-Assuming you provide us with the necessary information, you can expect to see your event on our website, listed in our monthly newsletter (physical and electronic), and prominently displayed on our storefront event board.
-If you would like us to create a Facebook event page for you, please let us know.
+Assuming you provide us with the necessary information, you can expect to see your event on our website, listed in our monthly newsletter, and displayed on our storefront event board.
+For events scheduled at least a month in advance, we may also submit listings to local community calendars.

 Step 1: Determine the best day and time for your event

-We host events during normal business hours (Wednesday to Friday 12pm-7pm // Saturday 10am-8pm // Sunday 10am-6pm), and occasionally after-hours.
+We host events during normal business hours (Monday to Friday 3pm-7pm and Saturday / Sunday 12pm-7pm), and occasionally after-hours.

-Check our online calendar of events to see which dates and times are available (please note that an open spot on the online calendar does not ensure availability, but it's a good place to start!).
-Events that are public should be booked well in advance, ideally for the following month, to allow sufficient time for promotion and inclusion on our monthly event calendars.
+Check our online calendar of events to see which dates and times are available (an open spot on the online calendar does not ensure availability, but it's a good place to start).
+Events that are public should be booked well in advance, ideally at least one month prior, to allow sufficient time for promotion and inclusion on our monthly event calendar.

 Step 2: Submit a booking request form

-Fill out a booking form at www.firestorm.coop/booking.html with relevant event details (day/time, contact info, event description, estimated attendance, needed equipment).
+Fill out a booking form at firestorm.coop/booking.html with relevant event details (day/time, contact info, event description, estimated attendance, needed equipment).

-Event hosts will typically receive a response to their booking request in about one week.
-If you have not received a response within one week and would like to check on the status of your event, call the store at 828-255-8115 or email venue@firestorm.coop to follow up.
+If your proposal is accepted, you will typically receive a response within one week.
+If you have not received a response in that time and would like to check on the status of your event, you can follow up by email at events@firestorm.coop.

-Please note that our collective reviews all booking requests to determine that events are appropriate for our physical space and in keeping with our goals as a project.
-If concerns exist we will work to resolve them whenever possible, but our collective makes the final decision on whether or not to accept event requests.
+Please note that our collective reviews all proposals to determine if events are appropriate for our physical space and in keeping with our goals as a project.
+Regrettably, we are not able to host many of the events that are proposed.

 Submit a Proposal